| The Times Leader October 13th 1930

 Plan and disillusionment characterized the conversation of most non-active

+workers.
 Bitter hatred of Communists and

 of the privileges they enjoy was often expressed.
 During a journey in the